Become a Peer Educator

 - Willingness to devote, at minimum, six hours of direct participation to STEP each semester.
 These participation hours include facilitating presentations, assisting with organizing events, representing STEP at informational tables, etc. STEP educators are also required to attend monthly group meetings throughout the school year.

 - Willingness to be involved in planning campus initiatives designed to educate students about sexual assault and relationship violence (e.g., The Clothesline Project, Consent Day, It’s On Us Campaign, Sexual Assault Awareness Month activities).

-STEP Educators are required to complete the 25–30 hour training program before being an active member in the organization.
+STEP Educators are required to complete approximately 25 hours of training before participating as an active member in the organization.
 Training topics include:

 - Introduction to STEP

-- Definitions and prevalence of forms of interpersonal violence
+- Definitions and prevalence of forms of sexual, domestic and gender-based violence

 - Healthy relationships

 - Consent vs. coercion

 - Title IX & Hope College Policy and Procedures

 - Survivor support, campus and community resources, and general helping skills